 William careered around the battlefield, showing his men that he was alive and kicking.
 He’d been unhorsed at least three times, but each time, he’d acquired a new one from some poor horseman, who was left to fight on foot with no means of a quick escape.
 He rallied the men, and led them to circle the right flank that had run after the fleeing Bretons, and slaughtered them, letting only a few escape to make a brave stand on a hillock.
 But they too were soon slaughtered and William had managed to foil a rout, though his mounted troops were not without losses themselves as they slipped down the marshy slope on the left flank of the hillock to their deaths.

 Looking at both leader’s state of mind at this stage, William would be frustrated, anxious…worried that he had so far failed to break the shieldwall in around 3-4 hours of hard fighting.
 He had to make his troops work harder, had to make them realise that if they didn’t win today, they would all die far from home, and without the comfort of their loved ones.
-One can imagine that these thoughts had much to do with his half-time rousing speech, and the fact that he would reward them with land in his new kingdom should they help him win what was rightfully his.
+One can imagine that these thoughts would have had much to do with his rousing half-time speech to his men, and the fact that he would reward them with land in his new kingdom should they help him win what was rightfully his.
 Harold would be bereft at the loss of his brothers, if they had died before the hillock scene as the BT says.
 He would be shouldering this terrible loss, and the excommunication, too, would also be affecting him, along with the sight of William’s Papal banner flying above his head, although he might have been buoyed by how little success William was having despite it.
 But Harold could not afford to lose men like this again, and would be ensuring that everyone knew that they needed to hold the ridge.
-And so having rested, refreshed themselves and roused their men, the two commanders regrouped and were now ready to start the process of battle again.
+And so having rested, refreshed themselves and roused their men, the two commanders regrouped and were now ready to start the process of battle again

 Image by Eugene Ipavec, 21 May 2006

 And so the fighting continued on in the same vein.
-Both the Carmen and the Gesta Guillelmi by Poitiers mention that the fighting was hard and that William was in the thick of it and plays the major part.
-At one time when he loses his horse, he demands that a French knight give him his horse, but the fearful man refuses and an enraged William grabs him by the nose-piece of his helm and dragged him from his horse to the ground.
+Both the Carmen written by the Bishop of Amiens, and the Gesta Guillelmi by Poitiers, mention the fighting was hard and that William was in the thick of it and plays the major part.
+At one time when he loses his horse, he demands that a French knight give him his horse, but the fearful man refuses and an enraged William grabs him by the nose-piece of his helm and drags him from his horse to the ground.
 Thus William was once more mounted.
 This incident is a testimony to William’s strength of character.
 No one refuses him anything and gets away with it!
 Mind you, that horse was also killed, and if I were a horse, I would not want to be William’s.
 He seemed to have a habit of getting them killed, for this horse’s fate also followed his previous.
 Count Eustace of Boulogne, perhaps hoping for the largest slice of the pie, ingratiated himself with the duke by rushing to give him his horse.
 Not wanting to be without one himself, the count took his next horse from one of his own men.
 According to Howarth (1977), the two men from then on joined forces and according to one source, ‘cleared the field of the English.’

 Poitiers claimed that none other excelled in such bravery or battle skills as did his hero, William, Duke of Normandy, and ‘At the mere sight of this wonderful and redoubtable knight, many enemies lost heart before they received a mere scratch.’
 And Poitiers goes on to sing the praises of his lord, Duke William, telling us that he lost his horse from under him three times, and three times he leapt to his feet and avenged his steed.
 He pierced helms, shields and armour with his sharp sword, and as Howarth (1997) says, God was on his side, therefore adding to his courage and fortitude, making him a formidable warrior.